Skip to content

 • next, you need to specify the list that you want the primary field to affect.
 This must also be a list (dropdown) field.
 For example, if you want the affected field to be the incident priority field, enter PriorityId.
 The setting should now look like this: IncidentTypeId=Security | PriorityId

-• finally, you need to provide the list of values that the priority field should show when the incident type is Security (with all other values being hidden).
+• finally, you need to provide the list of values that the priority field should show when the incident type is "Security" (with all other values being hidden).
 For example, because security incidents are so important, let's assume we want to hide the lowest priorities, and instead want to show only the critical, high, and medium priorities.
 To do this copy and paste these values as displayed in the application, separated by commas.
 The setting should now look like this: IncidentTypeId=Security | PriorityId = 1 - Critical, 2 - High, 3 - Medium

 • to add extra settings, place them on a new line